 MIFF – International Mediterranean Folklore Festival

 The folklore group Val from Piran has been organizing, the MIFF Folklore Festival Since 2003.
-The aim of the festival is to present to the public Mediterranean dances, music, singing and culture.
-The festival's events take place in the old city centre of Piran, either in the open air or at the Tartini Theatre, and in the nearby coastal towns Koper, Izola, and Portoroz.
+The festival aims to present to the public Mediterranean dances, music, singing, and culture.
+The festival's events take place in the old city center of Piran, either in the open air or at the Tartini Theatre, and in the nearby coastal towns Koper, Izola, and Portoroz.